Pigeon Magazine

 The primary photo treatment for cover images, front and back, is a true black and white.
 Rather than simply remove the color content I carefully curate each image and change the color profile from a camera RGB to Monotone.
 Then I adjust levels, contrast, exposure, and clarity to create a consist BW throughout.

 Cropping and collaging the images is kept messy and simple using tools like the lasso tool, magic wand, and the occasional pen tool.
 The reason for this frenetic approach is to provide some inclination to what’s contained within.
-Each story is different and while some are friendly and approachable, others flow like the art they are representing, or are chaotic to represent the energy behind the artists.
+Each story is different and while some are friendly and approachable, others flow like the art they are representing, truly chaotic and even a little crazy.

 VOICE & TONE

 100% human.
 Pigeon magazine is not focused on being eloquently put or politically correct.
 We speak and write the way people do.
-We do not follow a standard way of writing, but we do adhere to a set of rules.
+We do not follow a standard way of writing, but we do adhere to one set of rules, be real and be readable.

 Whether it’s an article, narrative, essay, poem, or interview the writing must be of quality.
-It must be comprehensible, express emotion, ways of thinking, and above all it must inspire or educate readers.
+It must be comprehendible, express emotion, ways of thinking, and above all it must inspire or educate readers on “what it takes.”

 CONTENT STRUCTURE